 We all know that heavy cream is… well… heavy.
 If you plan to make this often, you will see the results after a while.
 But just know that milk will give you a much THINNER consistency.
 I’m talking about a DRASTIC difference.

-How Can I Thicken My Loaded Baked Potato Soup?
+How Can I Thicken My Easy Baked Potato Soup?

-Let’s just say that you’ve made your soup and you really aren’t happy with the way it turned out.
+Let’s just say that you’ve made this Loaded Baked Potato Soup recipe and you really aren’t happy with the way it turned out.
 If you want to try to thicken it, there is actually something you can do.

 Add one cup of cold liquid to two tablespoons of cornstarch and stir together until everything dissolves together.
 Slowly add the mixture to the hot soup, stirring constantly.
 You will have to bring the soup back up to a low boil and keep it there for a few minutes.